 The department will be glad to assist if you should experience difficulty in starting your vehicle.
 To request assistance, use any of the Emergency/Information Call Boxes.
 Call us at Ext.
-2211 or 4168, or stop by our office in the University Bookstore Building on the Bloomsburg University campus next to Lycoming Hall.
+2211, or stop by our office in the University Bookstore Building on the Bloomsburg University campus next to Lycoming Hall.

 Emergency call boxes in strategic locations throughout campus provide a direct link to University Police.
 Call boxes are red-white-blue in color and can also be identified by an overhead blue light.
 Use them in an emergency, not just to report ongoing criminal activity.

 The student/employee makeup of our campus has shown that the majority of the campus constituer are extremely honorable.
 Found items should be turned in to the department for processing and storage.
 Contact the department if you have lost anything.
 The office is open 24 hours aday 365 days per year.